bedaiwah/Beautifly_B/README.md

 ...
 "# Beautifly_B"
 _____________
-This package will help you with EDA by doing the following :
+This package will help you with EDA by doing the following:
 Transformed from Date to Month
 -----------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------